Rogue | Woodway Curve LTG Treadmill Review – 2023

 The Rogue x Woodway Curve LTG comes with a 5-year frame warranty, a 3-year belt, and moving parts warranty, and a 1-year warranty for worn items and labor.
 At least two people for setting up should help make the process smoother.

-We are excited to see Rogue Fitness and Woodway team up to make the Curve LTG Treadmill available at Rogue.
-The Rogue-branded Woodway Curve LTG is the home version of the high-end Woodway Curve Treadmill.
 We assume the Curve LTG will be a solid non-motorized treadmill.
 It has the same patented TPE-covered slat belt as the Curve, handles users up to 350 lbs, and accommodates up to 4 users on the console.
 It’s rated for use in homes and small commercial gym settings, too.
 The Rogue x Woodway Curve LTG Treadmill is a little bit of a splurge, but considering this is backed by not one but two reputable manufacturers who know conditioning equipment, this should be a great addition to your home!